Quick Start Guide

 You should see version information displayed.

-Navigate to your project directory and initialize the R2R configuration:
+Navigate to your project directory and create the R2R CLI configuration:

 This command: